Where Does Creative Thinking Training Begin?

-It is great to watch children to enjoy the kind of freedom they have in their mind and (before the adult world condition’s them to “behave”) how they go about the business of creativity, the attitude they have, the lightness of heart, the "forgive and forget" attitude, the not taking themselves too seriously, the "letting go" that adults have lost, and so much more.
+It is great to watch children and see them enjoy the kind of freedom they have in their mind and (before the adult world condition’s them to “behave”) how they go about the business of creativity, the attitude they have, the lightness of heart, the “forgive and forget” attitude, the not taking themselves too seriously, the “letting go” that adults have lost, and so much more.

 What is the Place of the Ego in Creative Thinking?

 The ego tends to take over Creative Thinking by minimizing what it doesn’t know, and being bombastic about what it does know.